boxmetrics/boxmetrics-agent/README.md

 ## 📦 Requirements

+> Only if you want to run the source code

 This project should be working as expected with the following minimal version of:

 | Dependency | Version  |